OCA/e-commerce/website_sale_secondary_unit/readme/USAGE.md

   sell in unit of measure'* in the *eCommerce Shop* section of the product form.

+The same selector is shown in the *Configure* dialog that is opened for products having optional products or several variants.

 Each secondary unit gets its own cart line, so the same product can be bought in several units at once.